oblac/jodd-site/content/email/99+faq.md

 # FAQ

-Everything you always wanted to know about *Email* (but were afraid to ask).
+Everything you always wanted to know about *Jodd* Mail (but were afraid to ask).

 ## How to parse EML files?